Personal loan without SCHUFA in Germany 2026

 | EUR 7,500 | 13.27% | EUR 232.70 | EUR 9,308 | 40 months |

-- At least 1 year of continuous employment with the same employer (if you are self-employed and cannot provide standard payslips, see our guide on loans for self-employed without tax returns)
+- At least 12 months of continuous employment with the same employer (self-employed applicants without standard payslips should look at loans for self-employed without tax returns instead).

 - No upfront fees.
 Sigma explicitly states it charges nothing before disbursement.

-For context: the average effective interest rate for a standard Ratenkredit in Germany is 5.99% to 6.39% as of March 2026, with the ECB main refinancing rate at 2.15%.
-Sigma' s 13.25% is roughly double the market average.
-On a EUR 5,000 loan over 40 months, you pay about EUR 1,204 in interest with Sigma, compared to roughly EUR 500 to 650 with a regular bank loan at 6%.
+The market average effective rate for a standard Ratenkredit in Germany is 5.99 to 6.39% in 2026, per the Deutsche Bundesbank MFI interest rate statistics.
+The ECB main refinancing rate sat at 2.00% as of the 5 February 2026 hold, and the deposit facility at 2.15%.
+Sigma’s 13.25% is roughly double the market average.
+On a EUR 5,000 loan over 40 months, you pay about EUR 1,204 in interest at Sigma, against roughly EUR 500 to 650 with a regular bank at 6%.
 That premium is the cost of bypassing SCHUFA.
-Before choosing this route, it is worth trying a standard loan comparison first to see if you qualify at a lower rate.
+Before signing, it is worth a standard loan comparison through our comparison widget to see whether you can qualify at the lower rate.

-For most people with a negative SCHUFA entry, a domestic “ Kredit trotz Schufa” is the more practical option.
-These lenders do check SCHUFA but weigh your full financial profile, especially your income and employment stability.
+For most people with negative SCHUFA entries, a domestic Kredit trotz Schufa is the more practical option.
+The lender does check SCHUFA, but the decision weighs your full financial picture.
+Income, employment stability, and existing debt matter more than the score alone.

-Platforms that connect borrowers with multiple banks or private investors can sometimes approve applications that a single bank would decline.
-They run soft credit checks first (Konditionsanfrage, which does not affect your score) and match you with lenders willing to work with your profile.
-Loan amounts range from EUR 1,000 to 50,000 with terms of 12 to 84 months.
-The median APR for borrowers with impaired credit is around 8 to 12%.
+Platforms that match borrowers with multiple banks or private investors sometimes approve applications a single bank would decline.
+They run a soft credit check (Konditionsanfrage) that does not affect your SCHUFA score, then route the application to lenders willing to take the risk.
+Loan amounts run from EUR 1,000 to 50,000, terms from 12 to 84 months.
+The median APR for impaired-credit borrowers sits around 8 to 12%.
+The Finanztip Ratenkredit-Vergleich guide and the Stiftung Warentest Kredit comparison are the two best free starting points in German.

 Companies like Maxda act as intermediaries between borrowers and a network of partner banks.
-Maxda, for example, works with loans from EUR 1,500 to 300,000 at APRs of 3.99% to 15.99%, with a median customer rate of 8.90%.
-They require a minimum net income of approximately EUR 1,130 per month and offer terms from 12 to 120 months.
-However, SCHUFA-free loans through intermediaries are typically capped at EUR 10,000.
+Maxda handles loans from EUR 1,500 to 300,000 at APRs of roughly 3.99 to 15.99%, with a minimum net income around EUR 1,130 per month and terms from 12 to 120 months.
+SCHUFA-free loans arranged through intermediaries are typically capped at EUR 10,000.
+Always check the intermediary is registered with BaFin or a local consumer protection office before signing anything.

-If your SCHUFA has negative entries but they are old or minor, taking a small loan (EUR 1,000 to 3,000) and repaying it on time creates a fresh positive entry.
-Combined with other credit-building steps (paying phone bills on time, maintaining a bank account without overdraft), this can measurably improve your score within 6 to 12 months.
-Our loan calculator can help you estimate monthly payments for smaller amounts.
+If your SCHUFA has negative entries that are old or minor, taking a small loan of EUR 1,000 to 3,000 and repaying on time creates a fresh positive entry.
+Combined with paying phone bills on time, keeping a clean Girokonto, and avoiding overdraft, this can measurably improve your score within 6 to 12 months.
+Our loan calculator guide walks through the math for smaller amounts and early-repayment scenarios.

-The new SCHUFA scoring system went live on March 17, 2026, replacing the old percentage-based system.
-This is relevant for anyone considering a loan without SCHUFA, because the reform changes who is affected by a low score and how transparent the system is.
-For a deeper explanation, read our complete SCHUFA reform 2026 guide.
+The new SCHUFA scoring system went live on 17 March 2026, replacing the old percentage-based model.
+This matters for anyone considering a SCHUFA-free loan, because the reform changes who is affected by a low score and how transparent the calculation is.
+For a deeper breakdown, see our complete SCHUFA reform 2026 guide.

 - Up to 6 different industry-specific scores